SEPAC SOMA MEETINGS & UPDATES

 DECEMBER

-EXECUTIVE FUNCTIONING SKILLS
+RECAP: EXECUTIVE FUNCTIONING SKILLS

 Stephanie Cannon, an Executive Functioning Coach and local mom, joined us in December to share an overview of executive functioning and strategies to support students at home.